kiptubei/ROR-social-media-site/README.md

-# Scaffold for social media app with Ruby on Rails
+# Social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This project aims to build a fully functioning Social Media Site entirely usin Ruby-on-Rails.
+> Users can typically perform all functions they could on other popular sites except upload images and
+> gif.
+I.E Sign-up ,Make and Recieve Friend requests, Write Posts, View others' posts,Like and Dislike.

 ## Built With